Russia detains suspect over General Igor Kirillov's killing – DW – 12/18/2024

 The Russian Federal Security Service's (FSB) press department said the man was "suspected of committing a terrorist act."

 Lt.
-Gen. Igor Kirillov, 54, and his adjutant were killed outside a residential block in a southeastern Moscow suburb on Tuesday morning when a device either hidden in or attached to a scooter was detonated remotely.
+Gen. Igor Kirillov and his adjutant were killed outside a residential block in a southeastern Moscow suburb on Tuesday morning when a device either hidden in or attached to a scooter was detonated remotely.

 The pair appear to have been killed instantly.